 The community’s role in supporting our new neighbors will be critical to maintaining Tallahassee’s welcoming spirit, and will ensure that refugees are able to heal and rebuild their lives.
 Tallahassee's welcoming spirit was in full display during IRC’s live panel discussion which featured community leaders and representatives of elected officials.
 Watch the panel discussion here:

 “I want all refugee families to know that Tallahassee is your city too, we welcome you, we want you to participate and know that this is your home.” - Ms. Courtney Thomas - Director of External Affairs, Office of Tallahassee's Mayor John E. Dailey

-To learn more about the work of the IRC in Florida and for information on how you can get involved with the IRC as a donor or volunteer, please contact Development Manager, JC Torres, at juan.torres [at] rescue.org or 786-325-6257.Stay connected to the IRC in Florida!
+To learn more about the work of the IRC in Florida and for information on how you can get involved with the IRC as a donor or volunteer, please contact Development Coordinator, Melody Fakhourie at Melody.Fakhourie@Rescue.org.Stay connected to the IRC in Florida!
 Like us on Facebook for announcements and upcoming events!